 If an application control ruleset is not being used anymore, you can delete it.

-To delete a ruleset, go to Policies > Rules > Application Control Rulesets, then click a ruleset to select it, and click Delete.
+To delete a ruleset, go to Policies > Rules > Application Control Rulesets, click a ruleset to select it, and click Delete.

 If you want to undo a rule that you created, go to Policies > Rules > Application Control Rulesets, double-click the ruleset that has the rule you want to delete, then click Delete.